mjkillough/lanta/README.md

  - `Mod4 + v` — Open Visual Studio Code
  - `Mod4 + q` — Change wallpaper using my [`change-wallpaper`](https://github.com/mjkillough/change-wallpaper) script.

 ... where `Mod4` is usually the Cmd/Windows/Super key.
-As described below, it's expected you'll make your own configuration, rather than using mine.
+As described in the [installation section](#installing), it's expected you'll make your own configuration, rather than using mine.

 ## Tests